Being convinced that the self-portrait is the portrait of

 everchanging identity.

-– Many memories from my childhood have emerged from the pictures, my whole past was contained
+– Many memories from my childhood have emerged from the pictures, my whole past was contained in them.

 – I see myself differently today.
 I have accepted things I couldn’t stand of